renerpdev/vollk/README.md

 ## Contributing

+All the unit tests are written with [Jasmine](https://www.npmjs.com/package/jasmine).
 Feel free to add more functionalities and bug fixes but also add a test for each of them.
-Just type `npm test`
+Just type `npm test`, but before that you need to install globally `Jasmine`

+> `npm install -g jasmine`

 ## Changelog